THC vs. CBD: Understanding the Difference

 For CBD, give it a few days of consistent use.
 For THC, especially edibles, be patient.
 Wait at least 2 hours before taking more.
 You can always take more, but you can’t un-take it.

-Where to Find Quality THC & CBD in Thailand
+Where to Find THC and CBD in Thailand

 Come say hi.